meyoungorcl/apex-atp/Lab2.md

 - On the Sign In page, enter your database username and password as entered in Lab 1, Step 3.
 Then click **Sign In**.

-- Click on the navigation menu options to review the report and click the edit icon on a record to display the form page.
-Review the charts displayed on the dashboard page, and review the options available under Administration.
+- Click on the **Spreadsheet** option in the navigation menu to view the sample data, then click the edit icon for a record to display the form page.
+Next, navigate to the **Dashboard** page and review the charts displayed there.
+Finally, review the options available under **Administration**.

   ![](images/Lab200/009.png)